microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 |-------------------------------------------|-----------------------|------------------------|
 | `Matrix::Accumulate(RWByteAddressBuffer)` | `Thread`              | `OuterProductOptimal`  |
 | `Matrix::Accumulate(*)`                   | `Wave`, `ThreadGroup` | `RowMajor`, `ColMajor` |

+When used with `Wave` and `ThreadGroup` matrices this must be called from uniform control flow on uniform matrices.

+The matrix `Accumulate` methods add the matrix data to a target `RWByteAddressBuffer` or `groupshared` array.
+These methods are only available for matrices with `MatrixUse::Accumulator`.
+The `RWByteAddressBuffer` overload works with all matrix scopes, while the `groupshared` overload only works with `Wave` scope matrices.
+When accumulating to `RWByteAddressBuffer` objects the data is added in the component type of the matrix object.
+When accumulating to `groupshared` memory, the matrix component data is converted to the target arithmetic or packed data type if the data types do not match.

 #### Matrix::MultiplyAccumulate(Matrix, Matrix)